This post may contain affiliate links. Please read my affiliate policy.

 - Green Apple: Tart and crisp, green apples like Granny Smith add the perfect contrast to the creamy avocado and banana.
 They also pack a punch of fiber!
 If you’re feeling adventurous, swap in any apple you love—you really can’t go wrong here.

 - Banana: Here’s where the sweetness comes in!
 I love using bananas for their natural sweetness, and the best part is you can choose how sweet you want it—riper bananas give a sweeter flavor, while greener bananas are a bit lower in sugar.
-Both fresh and frozen work like a charm!
+You can freeze bananas or use them fresh.

 How to Make a Green Apple Smoothie